-- 12. For the purpose of calculating funding paid under this funding mechanism, the term "valid domestic enrolment" refers to the enrolment of a learner who is: - a. a domestic student as defined in section 10(1) of the Act; and - b. either - i. aged 16 years and over; or - ii. aged under 16 years and meets the criteria determined by the TEC; and - c. studying in New Zealand, unless the learner meets criteria established by the TEC.

-- 13. The TEC must establish criteria for determining under which circumstances a learner can be considered to be a valid domestic enrolment, where they are aged under 16 years. - 14.
-The TEC must establish the requirements that TEOs must comply with to verify each learner's identity and to confirm that a learner is a valid domestic enrolment.
+- 11. For the purpose of calculating funding paid under this funding mechanism, the term "valid domestic enrolment" refers to the enrolment of a learner who is: - a. a domestic student as defined in section 10(1) of the Act; and - b. either: - i. aged 16 years and over; or - aged under 16 years and meets the criteria determined by the TEC; and - c. studying in New Zealand, unless the learner meets criteria for exceptional circumstances established by the TEC. - 12.
+The TEC must establish criteria for determining under which circumstances a learner can be considered to be a valid domestic enrolment, where they are aged under 16 years. - 13.
+The TEC must establish the requirements that TEOs must comply with to verify that a learner is a valid domestic enrolment.